Pauan/fable-getting-started/README.md

 ```

 Now you must use the [`yarn install`](https://yarnpkg.com/en/docs/cli/install)
-command, which will download all of the necessary dependencies.
-After the
+command, which will download all of the necessary dependencies for the
-dependencies are downloaded, it will then automatically compile your project.
+project.
+After the dependencies are downloaded, it will then automatically
+compile your project.

 You can instead use [`yarn`](https://yarnpkg.com/en/docs/cli/install) which is
 exactly the same as [`yarn install`](https://yarnpkg.com/en/docs/cli/install)